Addressing Online Bullies, Offline

 Teachers need to drop assumptions they might have about which students will bully and which ones won’t, says Willard.
 Bullies aren’t just students who act aggressively because they have behavioural challenges or have a hard time making friends.
 Bullies are also students who have high social status.
 For them, bullying is about having dominance over students who threaten their popularity, or students they think are threatening their popularity.
 Teachers can’t show favouritism.
 Any student can be a bully.

 All students need to learn to take responsibility for their actions.
-It’s not okay to say people deserved to be bullied, says Willard.
-But students need to understand some actions, like posting sexually provocative images online, put themselves at risk.
-The situation still needs to be resolved in a positive way, says Willard, but part of that means teaching the person who posted the images that their actions contributed to the hurt they experienced.
+It’s not OK to say people deserved to be bullied, says Willard.
+But students need to understand some that actions, like posting sexually provocative images online, put themselves at risk.
+The situation still needs to be resolved in a positive way, Willard advises, but part of that means teaching the person who posted the images that their actions contributed to the hurt they experienced.

-Drama, Kuhn says, is important to the people involved, but not taken seriously by the people who are talking about it.
+Drama, says Kuhn, is important to the people involved, but not taken seriously by the people who are talking about it.
 It’s often the subject of gossip.
-What starts out as drama can lead to bullying, says Kuhn, so it’s important to listen to students’ stories carefully.
+What starts out as drama can lead to bullying, Kuhn notes, so it’s important to listen to students’ stories carefully.

 A student might feel hurt if they weren’t tagged in an Instagram photo.
 But that might have happened because they were out of the room when their friends took it.
 This could hurt, says Kuhn, but it’s drama—no power imbalance was involved.
 It can become bullying, he says, when someone is purposefully excluded from a photo because there’s something about them other students don’t like, for example, if they wear glasses.